User Guide

 2

-Opens the setup form for a new bike.
+Opens the setup form for a new bike, car, or truck.

 3

-Fill in the bike name, purchase date, current odometer reading, and drive system type.
-Moto Shed uses that date and odometer reading as the starting baseline for maintenance tracking.
+Choose Bike or Car / Truck, then fill in the name, purchase date, and odometer when acquired.
+Motorcycles also ask for chain & sprocket, belt, or driveshaft; cars and trucks use car/truck maintenance defaults automatically.
+Moto Shed uses the date and odometer reading as the starting baseline for maintenance tracking.

 4